websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/categorizing-a-configuration.md

 @ExtendedObjectClassDefinition(category = "blogs")
 ```

-Import the `@ExtendedObjectClassDefinition` class with:
+Import the `@ExtendedObjectClassDefinition` class:

 ```java
 import com.liferay.portal.configuration.metatype.annotations.ExtendedObjectClassDefinition
 ```

-Redeploy your application and the configuration UI will now be located under *Content and Data* &rarr; *Blogs*.
+Redeploy your application and the configuration UI is now under *Content and Data* &rarr; *Blogs*.

 ## Creating New Sections and Categories

 If you prefer your own section and category, you can create them by implementing the `ConfigurationCategory` interface.

-If you followed the example project in [Setting and Accessing Configurations](./setting-and-accessing-configurations), this code can be added to the `configuration` folder of the application.
+If you followed the example project in [Setting and Accessing Configurations](./setting-and-accessing-configurations), this code can be added to the application's `configuration` folder.
 This is the same folder that holds the configuration interface Java file.
 The code below creates a foobar section and a foobar category:

 ```java
 package com.acme.e3q3.web.internal.configuration;